imkevinchu/soupbone-zine/src/content/zine/z10/04-transplants.md

 <div>*</div>

 “I used to be a psychiatric nurse.
 It was hard, but worth it.
 My best advice?
-Don’t take it personally.”
-The nurse told me during my pre-employment drug test.
+Don’t take it personally,” the nurse told me during my pre-employment drug test.

 Weeks later, after I had passed my drug screen and was deemed fit to work, I was facing my patient, dressed in paper scrubs and hair in a messy bun after days in the hospital.
 We were holding her involuntarily—as in, against her will—because I had testified in court to keep her here, saying that she was a danger to herself, and the judge had agreed.
 Predictably, our rapport was in shambles and she told me to fuck off.
 As I walked out of her room, I tried to remind myself that it’s her illness, that I shouldn’t take it personally.